 We see the world through Holland’s eyes, and sinece she is an interesting and funny person, that makes the narration light.
 I wasn’t expecting it to surprise me, however.
 I was not waiting for anything other than Holland finding out about her sexuality and breaking out of the expectations everyone has for her.
 I was proven wrong when the idea of a gay club came up.
 Suddenly the atmosphere of Holland’s world changed and you could feel the animosity of the school towards homosexuality.
 I was quite curious to see this subject developed, but sadly it was rapidly put in the background to focus back on Holland.
 I would have loved to read more about the high school atmosphere and how it affected the characters, but the story is told from Holland’s point of view, and at this stage of the book she was growing more and more confused about her feelings for Cece.
 She was pretty much aware of only that aspect of her life, the rest disappearing in the background of her mind.

-The topic though wasn’t really dropped as we quickly got back to it on a larger scale, including Holland’s and Cece’s families and their reactions to their daughters being lesbians.
+The topic wasn’t really dropped, though, as we quickly got back to it on a larger scale, including Holland’s and Cece’s families and their reactions to their daughters being lesbians.
 I thought it was quite a good portrayal of reality, especially Cece’s family.
-I loved how her mom tried to come to terms with her daughter(s) being lesbians, not understanding it but accepting it because she has no choice and loves her daughters.
-On the opposite hand Holland’s mom is everything but accepting and throw her daughter out of her home, and sadly no hope is given towards a reconciliation between the both of them.
-And that’s when the gay community really come into the picture.
-I really enjoyed those brief moments in which Holland found support and a new home.
-But as for the animosity of the high school, the topic is not really developed but more hinted at, this is after all not the main story of the novel.
+I loved how her mom tried to come to terms with her daughters being lesbians: not understanding it, but accepting it, because she has no choice and loves her daughters.
+On the opposite hand, Holland’s mom is everything but accepting and throws her daughter out of her home.
+Sadly, no hope is given for reconciliation between the both of them.
+And that’s when the gay community really came into the picture.
+I enjoyed those brief moments in which Holland found support and a new home.
+But as for the animosity of the high school, the topic is not really developed, just hinted at.
+This is, after all, not the main focus of the novel.